 1. “I’m still not good enough”: this is the most common interpretation of the expression.
 It is used to refer to skills or knowledge that still need to be developed or improved.

-In general, the expression “mada mada” is used to motivate people to keep striving and looking for improvements, whether in skills, knowledge or any other area.
+In general, the expression “mada mada” is used to motivate people to keep striving and seeking improvements, whether in skills, knowledge, or any other area.

-Many people end up searching for this word because they often hear anime characters saying it.
-This expression became popular thanks to Overwatch's Genji who used to repeatedly say "mada mada".
+Many people end up researching this word because they frequently hear anime characters saying it.
+This expression became popular thanks to Genji from Overwatch, who often says “mada mada” repeatedly.

-Other anime characters who frequently use the expression "mada mada" are:
+Other anime characters that frequently use the expression “mada mada” are:

-Toru Oikawa, a main character in “Haikyuu!!”, a volleyball sports anime and manga.
-Oikawa is known for being a talented player, but also for being very demanding of himself and others.
+Toru Oikawa, a main character from “Haikyuu!!,” an anime and manga about volleyball.
+Oikawa is known for being a talented player but also for being very demanding of himself and others.
 He uses the expression “mada mada” to encourage himself and others to keep striving to be even better.

-Ryoma Echizen, a main character in “The Prince of Tennis”, a sports anime and manga about tennis.
-Ryoma is a very talented young tennis player, but he is also very confident in himself and doesn't mind speaking his mind.
+Ryoma Echizen, a main character from “The Prince of Tennis,” an anime and manga about tennis.
+Ryoma is a very talented young tennis player, but he is also very confident in himself and does not mind saying what he thinks.
 He uses the expression “mada mada” to say that there is still room for improvement and to tease other players.

-Gon Freecss, a main character in “Hunter x Hunter”, an action-adventure anime and manga.
-Gon is a young hunter in search of his father, and he uses the expression "mada mada" to encourage himself and others to keep striving on their journey.
+Gon Freecss, a main character from “Hunter x Hunter,” an action and adventure anime and manga.
+Gon is a young hunter searching for his father, and he uses the expression “mada mada” to encourage himself and others to keep striving on their journey.

 (まだまだどうでもいい)